 - 1. When making travel arrangements, the traveler must consider the financial cost that will be incurred by the Court. - 2.
-The traveler should use the least expensive and most cost-efficient method(s) of travel, taking into consideration the time in travel status, the number of persons traveling to the same location, flex-time hours that may be incurred, safety, and the Court's Travel Policy and Travel Procedures. - 3.
-Sharing travel costs when traveling to the same event is allowed.
-When submitting the travel claim(s), all travelers must identify their traveling companions, who will be reimbursed by the AOC, and outline who was responsible for the various travel costs.
-The traveler may only claim expenses that they paid directly for ground, lodging, airfare, etc. Any agreements between travelers does not impact who may be reimbursed.
-All travel claims must be received before processing to ensure shared costs are only claimed by the traveler who incurred the expense. - 4.
-The use of videoconferencing and/or teleconferencing from the primary workstation is encouraged in lieu of actual travel and must be considered when determining whether to travel to an event or not.
-The decision to use videoconferencing and/or teleconferencing or other similar technology should be made by considering the primary goals of this policy, and how best to accomplish Court business effectively and efficiently.
+The traveler should use the least expensive and most cost efficient method(s) of travel, taking into consideration the time in travel status, the number of persons traveling to the same location, flex-time hours that may be incurred, safety, and the Court's Travel Policy and Travel Claim Procedures. - 3.
+The use of videoconferencing and/or teleconferencing from the primary work station is encouraged in lieu of actual travel and must be considered when determining whether to travel to an event or not.
+The decision to use videoconferencing and/or teleconferencing or other similar technology should be made by considering the primary goals of this policy, and how best to effectively and efficiently accomplish Court business.